deeztek/Hermes-Secure-Email-Gateway/docs/admin/04-content-checks/antispam-settings.md

 Action handler: `antispam_init_pyzor.cfm`

 ```
-docker exec hermes_mail_filter /usr/bin/pyzor ping
+docker exec -u amavis hermes_mail_filter /usr/bin/pyzor ping
 ```

 Pings the Pyzor servers; success is detected by the literal string `200` in the output.
-The command both verifies connectivity and writes the per-user Pyzor config the first time it runs.
-Required before `use_pyzor = 1` returns meaningful results.
+It runs as **amavis** because that is the user SpamAssassin invokes pyzor as, so it tests the identity that actually matters rather than root's.

+This is a connectivity check, not a registration step.
+Pyzor writes no per-user configuration here and reaches `public.pyzor.org` from a built-in default, so enabling `use_pyzor = 1` is sufficient on its own.
+Contrast Razor, which does need a one-time registration and stores an identity file that SpamAssassin locates via `razor_config`.

 ### Initialize Razor